-(III.F) Debt Service Fund Investment Strategy
+(III.E) Debt Service Fund Investment Strategy

 Over the next five years, annual Aviation Enterprise debt service ranges between \$390 million and \$420 million.
 To meet this requirement, the Airports Authority deposits the required amounts to the Debt Service Fund on a monthly basis.
 These periodic deposits are invested in short-term instruments, as funds are needed to pay debt service to bondholders annually on April 1 and October 1.
-In the current market, these periodic short-term investments average approximately 0.11 percent per annum.
+In the three months ending December 31, 2014, these periodic short-term investments averaged approximately 0.12 percent per annum.
 One of the Airports Authority's underwriters has proposed that a portion of these periodic debt service funds be invested through a forward purchase agreement ("FPA").
-FPAs work in the following fashion.
-On each monthly deposit date, the Airports Authority would use a portion of the moneys in the Debt Service Fund to purchase a highly-rated security (U.S. Treasuries or Agencies) that would mature on or before the following April 1 or October 1 debt service payment date.
-These series of forward purchases would generate a guaranteed investment rate over the term of the agreement.
+Should the Airports Authority choose to enter into an FPA, on each monthly deposit date, it would use a portion of the moneys in the Debt Service Fund to purchase a highly-rated security (U.S. Treasuries or Agencies) that would mature on or before the following April 1 or October 1 debt service payment date.
+This series of forward purchases would generate a guaranteed investment rate over the term of the agreement.
 Current returns on FPAs are approximately 1.10 percent for a five year agreement.

 Finance Staff and the Financial Advisor continue to: (i) review the mechanics of this proposal, including the appropriate amount of debt service funds to consider locking-up in the FPA, (ii) consider the potential economic and legal impacts of investing some portion of the Debt Service Fund in this manner, and (iii) review, with Bond and Tax Counsel, the potential legal terms and conditions of the FPA.
-If Finance Staff determines that it is appropriate to recommend proceeding with a solicitation for a debt service fund FPA, such recommendation would be made in the Spring of 2015.
+If Finance Staff determines that it is appropriate to recommend proceeding with a solicitation for a debt service fund FPA, such recommendation would be made at a subsequent meeting.